mantis8/IT8951/README.md

 - RaspberryPi 4
 - 10.3 inch e-paper display

 Do not use the example in your production code.
-It is only there to help you with your own integration and is not meant for real apllications.
+It is only there to help you with your own integration and is not meant for real aplications.
 Also, because of its dependencies, it cannot be released under the MIT license.

 ## Dependencies